SummaryRead the full fact sheet

 - wetting – new day or night wetting in a child who has been dry

-If your child has any of these symptoms, they should see a doctor so that simple tests for urinary reflux can be performed.
+If your child has any of these symptoms, take them to a GP (doctor) so that simple tests for urinary reflux can be performed.

 Causes of urinary reflux

 Some of the conditions that may cause or contribute to urinary reflux include:

 - physical problems (congenital abnormalities) of the kidney, present at birth

 - physical problems (congenital abnormalities) of the bladder and the bladder outlet

 - bladder stones